bitlogik/OpenPGPpy/README.md

+# OpenPGPpy

 ### OpenPGP smartcard communication library

-# OpenPGPpy

 A Python3 library to operate an OpenPGP device.

 Provides access methods in Python to an OpenPGP card application, as defined in
 https://gnupg.org/ftp/specs/OpenPGP-smart-card-application-3.3.pdf

-No need to have GnuPG or similar binary, with OpenPGPpy one can setup and use a OpenPGP device (such as Yubico 5) right away in Python.
+No need to have GnuPG or similar binary, with OpenPGPpy one can setup and use an OpenPGP device (such as Yubico 5) right away in Python.

 ## Installation and requirements